-Molasses, maple syrup, date sugar, beet sugar and honey all effect blood sugar the same (with slight variation).
+Molasses, maple syrup (unless sugar free), date sugar, beet sugar and honey all effect blood sugar the same (with slight variation).
 These should be avoided if possible.

 Agave is a personal favorite.
-It has one-fourth the effect (glycemic index) table sugar does, and two different tastes.
+It has one-fourth the affect (glycemic index) that table sugar does, and two different tastes.
 The light syrup has a mild honey taste and the dark tastes similar to dark brown sugar.
 But since it’s a liquid, you can’t just substitute it for sugar when baking.
-(Sugar provides stability and structure in baked goods, and it absorbs moisture.)
+(Sugar provides stability and structure in baked goods, and it absorbs moisture.
+Agave cannot perform these functions.)

-Then there are sweeteners that have ZERO effect like Stevia, Erythritol, etc. These have distinct tastes so they don’t work with all recipes in terms of hiding the fact that sugar isn’t being used.
-Also, they don’t always substitute one-for-one.
+Then there are sweeteners that have ZERO effect like Stevia and Monkfruit.
+These are natural sweeteners and you can find them at your local health food store or online.
+These have distinct tastes and they don’t always measure one-for-one to replace sugar.
 Most alternative sweeteners have conversion charts on their packaging.
-The baking isle has a few options like Truvia (in the tub), and health stores have more options and brands like Swerve.
+The baking isle has a few options like Truvia, and health stores have more options and brands.